dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 }
 ```

 In the above example we just used an array of descriptors for our IDT, because that's really all it is!
-However if you prefer, you can create your own type that represents the array.
+However, a custom type that represents the array can be created.

 ### Loading an IDT